mozilla/fxa/packages/fxa-auth-server/docs/api.md

 ## API Endpoints

-- [GET /oauth/authorization][authorization]
+- [POST /oauth/authorization][authorization]
 - [POST /oauth/token][token]

-### GET /oauth/authorization
+### POST /oauth/authorization

+This endpoint should be used by the fxa-content-server, requesting that we supply a short-lived code (currently 15 minutes) that will be sent back to the client.
+This code will be traded for a token at the [token][] endpoint.

 #### Request Parameters

 - `client_id`: The id returned from client registration.
 - `assertion`: A FxA assertion for the signed-in user.
+- `state`: A value that will be returned to the client as-is upon redirection, so that clients can verify the redirect is authentic.
 - `redirect_uri`: Optional.
 If supplied, a string URL of where to redirect afterwards.
 Must match URL from registration.
 - `scope`: Optional.
 A string-separated list of scopes that the user has authorized.
 This could be pruned by the user at the confirmation dialog.
-- `state`: Optional.
-If supplied, will be returned to the client as-is upon redirection, so that clients can verify the redirect is authentic.

 #### Response

 A valid request will cause a 302 redirect to the `redirect_uri`, with the following query parameters included:

 - `code`: A string that the client will trade with the [token][] endpoint.
 Codes have a configurable expiration value, default is 15 minutes.
-- `state`: Optional.
-If supplied above, will be the same value.
+- `state`: The same value as was passed as a request parameter.

 Example: